 If Section 2, 3, or 4: Check to make sure your first and last name is written at the top of your test book in Box A.

-Make sure each student has written his or her name on the test book.
+Make sure each student has written their name on the test book.
 If necessary, assist students with making sure they are using the test book that belongs to them.